linuxbox-cz/pgdist/README.md

 ### DB parameters [▲](#content)

+#### Set DB-parameters:

-Before you load your project to database, you may want to set some things before crerating database:
+Before you load your project to database, you may want to set some things before crerating database.

 ```
 pgdist dbparam-set OWNER My_beatufil_role ENCODING utf8 CONNECTION LIMIT -1